Manage Catalyst SD-WAN Security Objects and Security Profiles

 To view the logs:

-• In the Security Cloud Control application, choose Monitor > Events & Logs > Logs > Change Log.
+• In the Security Cloud Control application, choose Events & Logs > Logs > Change Log.

 • In the Catalyst SD-WAN Manager application, choose Monitor > Logs > Audit Logs.

 The ability to filter and search for Catalyst SD-WAN security objects by Object Type and Profile Type allows users to efficiently locate, review, modify, and, when needed, delete these objects.
-Streamlining the management processes helps maintain optimal system performance.
+This approach helps maintain optimal system performance.

-You can use filters to search for the desired objects and further refine the results by typing the object name, IP address, or port number to narrow down the search within the results.
+You can use filters to search for objects.
+Refine the results by typing the object name, IP address, or port number to narrow the search.